 Her drug use evolved into an addiction and she became another person affected by the opioid crisis.
 Addiction is an insidious disease.
 It was as if an intruder had invaded her brain and would not let her go.
 She wanted to be free from addiction.
 She sought support, participated in treatment, went to 12-step meetings, and communicated often with her sponsor.
 But, addiction pulled her down like gravity, and ultimately cost her her life.

 A fund has been set up to raise money to help support Chemin’s young children.
-Currently, the children’s maternal grandparents, who are both retired, intend to step up as the primary caretakers.
+Currently, the children’s maternal grandparents, who are both retired, are serving as the children's primary caretakers.

-Please join us in touching the lives of Chemin’s children by making a donation to this fund.
+As we all know, it takes a village to raise children.
+Please join us in supporting the care of Chemin’s children by making a donation to this fund.
 Funds raised will go directly to providing for the children’s immediate and future needs.

-*Note: Chemin’s mother, Karen Roberts, will be the custodian for all funds raised during this campaign.
+*Note: Chemin’s mom, Karen Roberts, will be the custodian for all funds raised during this campaign.
 The family is consulting with legal professionals to manage and allocate the funds appropriately.